sryze/ping/README.md

 * Cross-platform: can compile and run on Windows (MSVC, Cygwin), Linux, macOS
 * Supports IPv6
-* Displays time with microsecond accuracy
+* Displays time with microsecond precision

 Example usage: